zachlp2016/little_shop/extensions.md

 All paths for users and items should change from `/users/5` or `/items/17` to use "slugs" such as `/user/iandouglas` or `/items/awesome-widget-2000`

+The slug will need to be saved in the `users` able and `items` table, respectively.
 Admins have the ability to update a 'slug' for a user or item, and these `update` methods should exist under admin-only namespaced routes.

+Since user's first and last names are not unique, use their email address instead.

+Do not use any third-party gems for this work.

 #### Mod 2 Learning Goals reflected: